This post may contain affiliate links, from which we earn an income.

 The nearest airport is Sogndal Airport Haukåsen, 90 minutes by car from Flåm.
 Widerøe operates several daily flights to and from both Bergen and Oslo.

-You can also get to Flåm Norway by train.
-The scenic Flåm Railway connects with most trains on the Bergen Line between Oslo and Bergen.
-It’s a spectacular train journey which we cover later in the post.
+You can also get to Flåm Norway by train from Bergen.
+The famous Flåm Railway connects with most trains on the Bergen Line between Oslo and the beautiful city of Bergen.
+It’s a spectacular train ride which we cover later in the post.

-Finally, many people cruise to Flåm Norway each year, exploring Norway and the beautiful fjords as they go.
-We can’t offer information on this way of travel but check out the Visit Norway website for more info.
+Finally, many people take a scenic cruise to Flåm Norway each year, exploring Norway and the beautiful fjords as they go, or doing the Sognefjord in a Nutshell Tour.

 When to Visit Flåm